Covid 19 India | 27 April 2021

 COVID-19 devastates India—puts Christians in more danger

-Show: true / Country: India / India
+Show: false / Country: India /

 For most of 2020, it seemed that India had escaped the worst of the COVID-19 pandemic.
 A swift lockdown had seemed to stop the worst of the spread, even as it economically devastated many Indians, including many Indian Christians.